 Deneen Conservation Area

 The trailhead, and graveled parking for a couple of cars, is at the beginning of the driveway off Deneen Road exactly opposite Scarlata Road.
 Please do not drive further down the private driveway.

 There are two entrances.
 The main trail starts at the parking area behind the large sign on the left side of the driveway and continues parallel to the driveway just a few feet away.
 Almost immediately you will get to a mowed path across the trail, but keep going straight.
 It can sometimes be too overgrown to go straight, so instead you can turn right on the mowed path and walk down the driveway a little bit until you see a way to get back to the trail on your left.

 In about 200 feet from the trailhead, which is at the same point you returned to the trail if you walked down the driveway, you will encounter a signpost to Peppercorn Connector.
-Here is where the trial splits.
+Here is where the trail splits.
 The Peppercorn Connector Trail to the right across the driveway connects to Upton’s Walleston Trail and to Peppercorn Hill by a gentle high route.
 Do not walk further down the driveway.

 Instead of turning right across the driveway, you can stay on the Lake Maspenock Trail by going straight in the woods at the signpost, to get to Peppercorn Hill by a beautiful walk near the shore of Lake Maspenock.
-This lower route is more scenic and slightly shorter, but can be muddy in spots.
+This lower route is more scenic and slightly shorter, but then gets very steep.
 Along the way, before nearing the lake, you will see the remains of an old still on your left.
 Step up and look inside it to see the piping.
 Immediately after the still is an old chimney with a fireplace, and then the trail heads down closer to the lake after crossing a bridge.
 Soon you will see Sandy Beach across the lake, at first through the trees but with a couple of nice viewpoints off short spurs further south.